CB LAMB SCHOOL STUDENT HANDBOOK

 INCLEMENT WEATHER – INSTANT ALERT:

 North Hanover Township Schools participate in the Honeywell Instant Alert System for Schools.
 When severe weather or other emergency conditions exist (power loss, etc.), parents will be notified through the schools Instant Alert System.
 This system will notify parents of any changes to the regular school day, such as closings, delayed openings or early dismissals by notifying the parents with a telephone call to their home telephone.
 Parents may elect to add cell phone and e-mail notification as well.
 Notice will also be posted on the North Hanover Township Schools web site at www.nhanover.com and announcements will be made on New Jersey radio station 101.5 FM.

 The school day is the designated time for the learning process to take place.
 As such, “class parties” are discouraged.
-An occasional party, such as before the Christmas holidays or the end of the school year, is permissible at the end of the school day with the approval of the building principal.
+An occasional party, such as before the December holidays or the end of the school year, is permissible at the end of the school day with the approval of the building principal.